xoeye/xoto3/README.md

 - Various serialization utilities (datetimes, decimals, JSON helpers)
 - `pipe_multiprocessing` - a Process Pool for places like AWS Lambda where Python's built-in shared memory-dependent Pool does not work.

+## Testing

+You can run all unit tests with `pipenv run pytest tests`.

+You can additionally include all the DynamoDB integration tests by setting an environment variable that is the name of a DynamoDB table with a primary key that is a partition key of `id` and no range key.
+The name of the environment variable to be set is `XOTO3_INTEGRATION_TEST_DYNAMODB_ID_TABLE_NAME`.